 You will find ‘historic’ radios in the Schatzalp rooms, and there is a story behind them too!

-More than 50 years ago, Hotel Schatzalp wanted to enable its guests to get radio programs in their rooms.
-At the time, however, operating a radio was not easy, and tuning into stations in mountainous regions was a matter of luck.
-In 1931, however, the telephone claim was introduced in Switzerland.
-This made it possible to receive six channels of acceptable quality over the telephone line.
+More than 70 years ago, Hotel Schatzalp wanted to enable its guests to get radio programs in their rooms.
+At that time, however, operating a radio was not easy, and tuning into stations in mountainous regions was a matter of luck.
+In 1931, however, ‘Telefon-Rundspruch’ was introduced in Switzerland.
+This made it possible to receive six stations in acceptable quality over the telephone line.

-The suitable for telephone radio devices were quite simple and easy to use:
+The devices suitable for ‘Telefon-Rundspruch’ were quite simple and easy to use: